Experimental test of generalized multipartite entropic uncertainty relations

-We used quantum state tomography on various subsystems to deduce their density matrices and the corresponding von Neumann entropies.
-In particular, the Holevo quantities were calculated against the conditional quantum--classical state after the measurement of a specific observable has taken place.
-The results for testing the strong multipartite EUR are illustrated in Fig.\,\ref{figure3}.
-Both the theoretical left-hand side value of Eq.\,[\ref{Eq.4qubitgn}] and the Renes--Boileau's bound, ${\cal{B}}_{MU}$, remain independent of the state parameter, the values are 2 and ${\frac{3}{2}}$, respectively.
-Experimentally, we measured the sum of conditional entropies, $S(\hat{R}\left| B \right.) + S(\hat{K}\left| C \right.)+ S(\hat{Q}\left| D \right.)$ on the left-hand side of Eq.\,[\ref{Eq.4qubitgn}] as all close to but slightly above 2.
-This slight difference is due to the small deviation of our experimental state from the ideal state given by Eq.\,[\ref{eq:GHZ_theta}].
+We used quantum state tomography on various subsystems to deduce their density matrices with maximum-likelihood estimation \cite{James01} and the corresponding von Neumann entropies.
+In particular, the Holevo quantities were calculated after the measurement of a specific observable has taken place and the results for testing the multipartite EUR are illustrated in Fig.\,\ref{figure3}.
+Theoretically, both the uncertainty (left-hand side value of Eq.\,(\ref{Eq.4qubitgn})) and the Renes--Boileau's bound ${\cal{B}}_{\rm MU}$ remain independent of the state parameter, the values are 2 and ${\frac{3}{2}}$, respectively.
 We see that Renes--Boileau's bound is not tight anywhere for this testbed family of states.
-However, the proposed multipartite EUR significantly improves the situation; the additional experimental term $\Delta_3$ on the right-hand side of Eq.\,[\ref{Eq.4qubitgn}] is nonvanishing for all but one parameter choice $\theta=\frac{\pi}{4}$, and for the product state $\theta=0$, it becomes $\frac{1}{2}$, making our bound tight.
-Experimentally, we observed a maximum of $\Delta_3=0.323$ due to the limited extinction ratio of the Brewster window array.
-The results demonstrated a clear improvement by our bound of uncertainty from the Renes--Boileau's bound.
+Experimentally, we measured the sum of conditional entropies for calculating the uncertainty, $S(\hat{R}\left| {\rm B} \right.) + S(\hat{K}\left| {\rm C} \right.)+ S(\hat{Q}\left| {\rm D} \right.)$ as all close to but slightly above 2.
+This difference is due to the slight deviation of our experimental state from the ideal state given by Eq.\,(\ref{eq:GHZ_theta}).
+However, in the multipartite EUR, the difference between the uncertainty and the new bound can be reduced down to near 0 when $\theta=\pi/4$, which significantly improves the situation.
+Besides, we tested the looser part of the improved bond to fulfill the improvement attributed to the non-vanishing quantity $\Delta_3$.
+The improvement declines to zero when $\theta$ varies to 0 theoretically, and we show the results down to $\theta=0.3 (rad)$ in the experiment limited by the extinction ratio of the Brewster window array.